 - You will lower your body by bending your knees.

 - Hand placement should be static the whole time.

-- Your head will make a ‘V’ movement as your lower your head and come back up a little further away.
+- Your head will make a ‘V’ movement as you lower your head and come back up a little.

 - The aim is to get outside of the punch.